megoth/es6app/contents/install-git.md

 template: slide.jade
 ---

-We'll use a clone of [megoth/jsframework-skeleton](https://github.com/megoth/jsframework-skeleton) as base for the application.
-For this we need use [Git](http://git-scm.com/).
+We'll use a clone of a skeleton of this application as base for the application.
+For this we need [Git](http://git-scm.com/) installed.

 Install Git by finding the appropriate release [here](http://git-scm.com/downloads).
 This will install ```git``` as a command in your terminal.